bedlaj/openfonts/README.md

 ## What

+This is fork of awesome project [typefaces](https://github.com/KyleAMathews/typefaces), allowing to use different character subsets.

 Each typeface package ships with all the necessary font files and css to self-host an open source typeface.